Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 - Bar Mascagni (Grand Hotel Plaza): Opulent, vintage Italian elegance.

-- Osteria la Gensola (Piazza della Gensola): Great for Christmas Eve seafood.
+- Osteria la Gensola (Piazza della Gensola): Great for seafood lovers.

 - Osteria Gnocco (Via della Scrofa): Refined takes on Roman classics.